How To Find The Right Therapist in Denver (and Online)

 While it's not a guarantee that your therapist practices effective, evidence-based techniques that have been proven by research to be helpful, having a formal education in counseling or psychology is a starting point to determine if a prospective therapist is legit.

 There are a variety of different licensures and credentials that therapists can have — each signifying a different specialty.
-Here’s a quick breakdown of the different kinds of credentials you might encounter, and what they mean.
+Here’s a quick breakdown of the different kinds of credentials you might encounter when you're finding a therapist in Denver, or an online therapist:

 Psychologist : A psychologist is a mental health professional that has a doctorate in either Counseling Psychology or Clinical Psychology.
 Many psychologists have completed Master’s degrees prior to their doctorate.
 A psychologist with a “PsyD” is a “Doctor of Psychology” and generally learned counseling skills as well as psychological testing and assessment.
 A psychologist with a “PhD” is a “Doctor of Philosophy” and, in addition to learning counseling skills and psychological testing, generally has a background in psychological research.